MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/importexporttext-macro-action.md

 # ImportExportText Macro Action

 **Applies to**: Access 2013 | Office 2013

 You can use the **ImportExportText** action to import or export text between the current Microsoft Access database (.mdb or .accdb) or Access project (.adp) and a text file.
 You can also link the data in a text file to the current Access database.
 With a linked text file, you can view the text data with Access while still allowing complete access to the data from your word processing program.
 You can also import from, export to, and link to a table or list in an HTML file (\*.html).

 > [!NOTE]
-> <P>If you link to data in a text file or an HTML file, the data is read-only in Access.</P>
+> If you link to data in a text file or an HTML file, the data is read-only in Access.

-> [!NOTE]
+>
-> <P>This action will not be allowed if the database is not trusted.
-For more information about enabling macros, see the links in the See Also section of this article.</P>
+> This action will not be allowed if the database is not trusted.

 ## Setting